bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+The first rule of the 'this' keyword is that if you use it in global scope it will bind to the whole window.
+The second rule is that if you use it before a method, it will refer to the object that it is within.
+The third rule is that if you create a constructor function and instantiate a new object, you can call this.
+Finally, you can use this with explicit binding such as .call or .apply to override previous behaviors of an object.

 5. Why do we need super() in an extended class?

 ## Project Set up